Free Video Poker Online Guide

 The History of Video Poker

 The game of video poker got off to a slow start, but it began to pick up momentum in 1981.
-With his newfound success, Si was able to take Sircoma public, and it’s now known around the globe as IGT (or International Game Technology).
-Video poker is still going strong, and a visit to any casino will reveal hundreds of variations and even more pay tables.
+Electronic video poker allowed for bigger jackpots and more variety in pay tables, which increased interest in the game.
+With his newfound success, Si was able to take Sircoma public.